normhal/DCCppEX-Nextion-Controller/README.md

 # Supported Arduino Boards

 -  UNO, including the Nano and similar mini boards - Direct and Wireless connection via Serial port and HC-12
+   - Refer to the Addendum below for some UNO considerations
 -  ESP8266 - WiFi and direct serial connection, and extended capacity features supported
 -  ESP32 - WiFi and Direct Serial Connection, and is the preferred processor for the Arduino Sketch